André Tourigny: Coaching career

 Following a 50–12–6 record and franchise record-breaking 106 points, Tourigny was named OHL Coach of the Year after coaching the 67's to a top place finish in the regular season and an Eastern Conference Championship, where the 67's set the OHL record for 14 straight wins to start a playoff since the conference playoff format was introduced.
 Tourigny followed that up with his second OHL Coach of the Year with a 50–11–1 record and 101 points prior to the OHL season being cancelled.
 The 67's set a franchise record for consecutive wins of 15 and yet another first-place finish in the OHL regular season standings.
 For his efforts, Tourigny also took home the CHL Coach of the Year award.

 During the 2019–20 season, Tourigny served as an assistant coach for the Canadian junior national team again at the 2020 World Junior Ice Hockey Championships, where he took home a gold medal.
 On January 27, 2020, Tourigny was retained as head coach for the 2021 World Junior Ice Hockey Championships.
 On March 24, 2021, Tourigny was signed to a one-year contract by Hockey Canada to serve as either head coach or assistant coach in various international competitions.

 On July 1, 2021, Tourigny was named as head coach of the Arizona Coyotes on a three-year contract.
+Tourigny signed a three-year extension to his contract prior to the start of the 2023–24 season, ensuring he would remain with the club through at least 2027.

+He retained his role once the Coyotes' hockey operations were transferred to the Utah Mammoth.
+Tourigny led Utah to 38 wins in their inaugural 2024–25 season.